CallocGD/GD-1.0-Decompiled/README.md

 - I do not condone piracy of the game however I do believe in being able to recompile the game when it's been fully decompiled.
 This is why I am not handing out game assets.
 If you want those, buy the game.

+## Current Tasks
+- [pending...] find all Class members and name them all off 100% (excluding cocos2d stuff and other unimportant things)
+- [] write C++ code when all class members have been found and named off....